 - Makes the request conditional and expects the entity to be transmitted only if it has not been modified after the given date.
 This is used to ensure the coherence of a new fragment of a specific range with previous ones, or to implement an optimistic concurrency control system when modifying existing documents.

-- Controls whether or not the network connection stays open after the current transaction finishes.
+- Controls whether the network connection stays open after the current transaction finishes.

 - Controls how long a persistent connection should stay open.